Pyrilutamide for Hair Loss Treatment: What We Know So Far

 Conclusion

-Pyrilutamide is a novel topical drug that can potentially be a first-class drug for both female and male pattern hair loss.
-Because of its efficacy and good safety profile, based on the completed clinical trials, this Kintor drug is a good addendum to the two existing FDA-approved drugs for androgenetic alopecia.
+Pyrilutamide is a novel topical drug that can potentially help in the treatment of both female and male pattern hair loss.
+It has demonstrated reasonable efficacy and safety based on the clinical trials completed so far.

 • Badri, T., Nessel, T. A., & Kumar, D. (2021).
 Minoxidil.
 In StatPearls [Internet].
 StatPearls Publishing.